Skip to main content

 Fake Apartment Rentals

-A “catfish" is someone who creates a fake social media account in order to pursue an online romance.
-Sometimes, catfish convince their victims to send money or gifts, or to pay for their travel or other expenses.
+A "catfish" is someone who creates a fake social media account to pursue an online romance.
+Sometimes, catfish convince their victims to send money or gifts or pay for travel or other expenses.

 Unexpected Prizes

-The Internet is littered with pop-up ads telling you that you've won an iPod or qualified for a free vacation.
+The internet is littered with pop-up ads telling you you've won an iPod or qualified for a free vacation.
 Are they telling the truth?
 Probably not.
-These “contests" often require you to pay certain fees or shipping costs in order to receive your “prize."
-Of course, most of the time there is no prize and the perpetrators pocket the fees.
+These "contests" often require you to pay certain fees or shipping costs to receive your "prize."
+Of course, there is usually no prize, and the perpetrators pocket the fees.

 If You've Been the Victim of an Internet Fraud Scheme